Alcaro/russian-malware/arlib/sandbox/README.txt

  if said code always runs - and since the broker cannot be assumed crash-free, that's an unacceptably big 'if'.
-This leaves only one option - disable fork(), further restricting the set of runnable children. chroot is only used to disable the filesystem so execveat .INTERP doesn't do anything strange, and since execveat() must be banned for other reasons, no further consideration is needed.
+This leaves only one option - disable fork(), further restricting the set of runnable children. chroot is only used to disable the filesystem so execveat .interp doesn't do anything strange, and since execveat() must be banned for other reasons, no further consideration is needed.
 It is one less layer of defense-in-depth, but one solid layer is enough anyways.